Your Eye Exam Revealed an Eye Disease, Now What?

 Here are some of the treatment options you can expect, and the doctors who will administer them.

 Millions of Americans are diagnosed with eye conditions each year, including cataracts, diabetic retinopathy, glaucoma, and age-related macular degeneration, according to the Centers for Disease Control and Prevention (CDC).
-Left untreated, some of these conditions can cause vision loss or even blindness.
+Left untreated, some of these conditions can cause loss of vision or even blindness.

-Certain conditions such as macular degeneration can be slowed down, which can help prevent vision loss, says Dr. Ventocilla.
+Certain conditions such as macular degeneration can be slowed down, which can help prevent vision loss and blindness, says Dr. Ventocilla.
 With others, such as diabetic retinopathy, vision can often be restored and preserved by bringing down blood sugar levels along with timely and appropriate treatment.

 In some ways, eye conditions are like leaky pipes, Dr. Ventocilla says.
 “When you put your finger in a little tiny hole, you can stop it from bursting, thereby preventing the big leak that causes scarring and vision loss.”
 (This is an especially true analogy for eye issues that involve leaking blood vessels, such as diabetic retinopathy, he adds.)